Sparse-grid polynomial interpolation approximation and integration for parametric and stochastic elliptic PDEs with lognormal inputs: Introduction

-Finally, let us emphazise that the main aim of this paper is to establish approximation results, not to propose a specific algorithm for computing such approximations.
-Our results should therefore show posibilities of non-adaptive approximation methods and convergence rates of approximation by such methods for parametric and stochastic elliptic PDEs with lognornal inputs.
+Finally, let us notice that the aim of this paper is to establish approximation results which should show posibilities of non-adaptive approximation methods and convergence rates of approximation by such methods for the parameterized diffusion elliptic equation \eqref{p-ellip} with lognormal inputs.
 The two most popular numerical methods are Galerkin projection and collocation.
 Since in the lognormal case, the diffusion coefficient $a(\by)(\bx)$ is not uniformly bounded in $\by \in \RRi$, there is no a well-posed linear variational problem on the space $L_2(\RRi,V,\gamma)$ for Galerkin approximation.
 Some best $n$-term Galerkin approximations with respect to a "stronger" Gaussian measure $\gamma_{\varrho}$ were considered in \cite{HoS14}.
-Collocation methods will be discussed in a forthcoming paper which extends the results in the affine case \cite{ZDS18,ZS17}. }
+Collocation methods will be discussed in a forthcoming paper which extends the results in the affine case \cite{ZDS18,ZS17}.